GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0003_SOP-1+MG-DAC-Recommendation-Approval.md

 |-----------------|--------------------------------------------|--------------|
 | 1               | On receipt of notification of a new data access application | 1+MG DAC     |

-As the 1+MG DAC, check the requester's application, based on the requirement in the Data Governance document.
+As the 1+MG DAC, **check the requester's application**, based on the criteria in the [**Data Access Review**](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU/edit?tab=t.0#bookmark=kix.9o5agsar78sq) section of the Data Governance document.
 The application form, which is used to help the data requester enter valid and complete information for the application, must be checked to ensure that:
-- Confirm the research has [institutional sign-off](https://docs.google.com/document/d/1LJa_vWhqUtpNnw8hW7cmPoihImqELv9dgK7Bd826EHg/edit#heading=h.94zixl2wbth), if applicable (i.e., if the requestor is employed by a suitable institution).
+- The research has [institutional sign-off](https://docs.google.com/document/d/1LJa_vWhqUtpNnw8hW7cmPoihImqELv9dgK7Bd826EHg/edit#heading=h.94zixl2wbth), if applicable.
-- The data analysis plan is present and suitable for the proposed research.
+- The **data analysis plan** is present and suitable for the proposed research.
-- The data minimisation principle is met.
+- The **data minimisation principle** is met.
-- Algorithms (such as artificial intelligence) are suitable for the proposed purpose and transparent.
+- **Algorithms** (such as artificial intelligence) **are suitable** for the proposed purpose and transparent.
-- The ethical approval has been obtained for the proposed research, where applicable, and that the approval is applicable for the proposed research and conclusions of the ethics review are followed.
+- The **ethical approval** has been obtained for the proposed research, where applicable, and that the approval is applicable for the proposed research and conclusions of the ethics review are followed.
-- The funding mechanisms for the proposed research are in place (if required).
+- The **funding mechanisms** for the proposed research are in place (if required).
-- The project description corresponds with the data analysis plan and the ELSI that exist with respect to the requested data.
+- The **project description** corresponds with the data analysis plan, and the **ethical approval and legal requirements** exist with respect to the requested data.
-- Any peer review of the scientific validity of the proposed research exists, and if not, ensure the scientific validity of the proposed research.
+- Any **peer review** of the scientific validity of the proposed research exists.
+In case it does not, follow [**section II.3**](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU/edit?tab=t.0#bookmark=id.utnaek5ua0aa) of the Data Governance document.

-You must **finish this initial assessment within 5 working days**.
+You must **finish this initial assessment within 5 working days** (review [**agreed timelines**](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU/edit?tab=t.0#bookmark=kix.9o5agsar78sq) if needed).
 After this period,you shall **transmit the outcome of the review and a decision recommendation** to the 1+MG NCPs who can channel it to relevant bodies on the national level.

+Be mindful that **this timeline may be affected** where the planned research affects vulnerable subjects or groups, as specified in [**section III.2**](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU/edit?tab=t.0#bookmark=id.xez4tqfoy9hq) of the Data Governance document.

 Depending on the outcome of this initial evaluation:
 - If all steps are correct, move to **[step 2](#82-recommend-application-for-approval)**.